sjmikler/pytorch-symbolic/docs/README.md

 * [See on GitHub](https://github.com/gahaalt/pytorch-symbolic/)
 * [See on PyPI](https://pypi.org/project/pytorch-symbolic/)

-Create an issue if you noticed a problem!

 Send me an e-mail if you want to get involved: [sjmikler@gmail.com](mailto:sjmikler@gmail.com).

+## Troubleshooting

+Please create an issue if you notice a problem!